Find Affordable College Courses

 Best North Carolina Schools for Affordable Quality for a Doctorate in Psychology

 You’ll join some of the best and brightest minds around you if you attend University of North Carolina at Wilmington.
 The school came in at #2 on this year’s Best Value Psychology Doctor’s Degree Schools in North Carolina list.
-UNCW is a large public school located in the city of Wilmington.
+UNCW is a fairly large public school located in the medium-sized city of Wilmington.

 Read More…

 Out of the 7 schools in North Carolina that were part of this year’s ranking, North Carolina State University landed the # 3 spot on the list.
-Located in the large city of Raleigh, NC State is a public school with a very large student population.
+Located in the city of Raleigh, NC State is a public school with a very large student population.

 The average tuition and fees for an in-state graduate student at NC State are $11,703 a year.